meilisearch/meilisearch-swift/README.md

 <p align="center">⚡ Lightning Fast, Ultra Relevant, and Typo-Tolerant Search Engine MeiliSearch client written in Swift 🍎</p>

 **MeiliSearch-Swift** is a client for **MeiliSearch** written in Swift. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
-For more information about features go to [our Swift documentation](https://docs.meilisearch.com/swift).
+For more information about features go to [our Swift documentation](https://ppamorim.github.io/meilisearch-swift/).

 ## Features
-* Search as-you-type experience (answers < 50 milliseconds)
-* Full-text search
-* Typo tolerant (understands typos and miss-spelling)
-* Supports Kanji
-* Supports Synonym
+* Complete API
 * Easy to install, deploy, and maintain
-* Whole documents are returned
 * Highly customizable
+* No external dependencies
+* Thread safe
-* RESTful API
+* Uses Codable

 ## Get started